What is the Painkiller Codeine?

 Codeine targets the brain and central nervous system, binding to cell receptors to prevent the release of the neurotransmitter GABA.
 GABA regulates dopamine production, so when GABA is not released, dopamine floods the brain.
 This flooding produces a euphoric high: feelings of pleasure, peace, and apathy.
 Repeated use leads to tolerance: the same dose fails to produce any effect and the user will have to use codeine more frequently or at a higher dose to achieve the high.

-Why Is Codeine So Addictive?
+Why is Codeine So Addictive?

 People may not worry about becoming dependent on codeine, thinking that it must be safe because doctors prescribe it.
-However, because of the way it affects the brain, codeine is highly addictive, with users developing a dependency in as few as 5 to 7 days of use.
+However, because of the way it affects the brain, the painkiller codeine is highly addictive, with users developing a dependency in as few as 5 to 7 days of use.
 The brain quickly learns to rely on codeine for feelings of pleasure and will crave codeine, in spite of any negative effects.
 Many users begin using codeine to manage true pain but end up addicted.
 Codeine addiction can also be a gateway to abusing other opiate drugs.

 Codeine Drug Effects